wilsonwang881/Glovoice/About_Us.md

 # About us

-We are a group of 7 students at Imperial College London.
+We are a group of 7 EEE students at Imperial College London.

+Libang Liang

+Alberto Garcia Matachana

+Zhenyi Shen

+Lei Wang

+Liang Wong

+Haojun Zhang

+Dmytro Ushchapovskyy